-Objectives Assessment (1) The objective of this clause is to protect open space from overshadowing Cumulatively, the proposed development improves the solar access (and reduces overshadowing) on the identified open space adjacent to the site in the winter, spring and autumn solstice periods in the Thornton Plaza area.
-While there is a very negligible reduction of solar access in the summer solstice (i.e. December 21), this is isolated to the afternoon period between 1pm-3pm where the protection of open space from severe heat is typically acceptable in the context of the significant heat loads and weather events in Penrith LGA.
-However, it is important to note that the shadow diagrams have not modelled that there is large tree planting and vegetation area along a large portion of the north/south axis of the square which has the overt objective of shading large parts of the square to the east during severe hot weather.
+Objectives Assessment (1) The objective of this clause is to protect open space from overshadowing Cumulatively, the proposed development improves the solar access (and reduces overshadowing) on the identified open space adjacent to the site across the year.
+As discussed earlier in this report, there is an overall net gain of 0.7% additional solar access in the public open space cumulatively over the four solstices (when DA1/DA2 are considered together) throughout the year.
+In our view, this responds directly and positively to the objective of the clause which seeks to protect open space from overshadowing.
+The solar access peer review notes that typically, most applications should look at the worst time of the year, being the June solstice to ensure that no additional overshadowing is caused.
+In this case, the proposed development will result in a 5.7% increase in solar access at this time compared to a compliant development (when DA1/DA2 are considered together).
+While there is a very negligible reduction of solar access in the summer solstice (i.e. December 21), this is isolated to the afternoon period between 1pm-3pm where the protection of open space from severe heat is typically encouraged in the context of the significant heat loads and weather events in Penrith LGA.
+However, this reduction is offset by the other improvements to solar access across the rest of the solstices.
+It is worth noting that the shadow diagrams have not modelled large tree planting and vegetation area along a large portion of the north/south axis of the square which has the overt objective of shading large parts of the square to the east during severe hot weather.
 In addition there is a large shaded bus stop (referred to as the 'public shade pavilion' adjacent to Lord Sheffield Circuit which similar has an extended shade structure to similarly manage heat loads in the summer periods.
-The area's affected by additional shadowing in the summer solstice correlate to the areas which would predominantly already be in shadow between 1pm-3pm because of the vegetation and shade structures.
-This is discussed in further detail below.
 Accordingly, the objective to protect open space from overshadowing.